 - United States Army Sergeants Major Academy – Senior Spouse Leadership Course

 Across the Pacific Ocean, she sailed into Red Hill Elementary School in Honolulu, HI.
 She took the course and exam to be become a Certified Substitute Teacher in the state of Hawaii.
-At Red Hill where her three daughters started off in first and fourth grades, she was hired as a substitute for pre-kindergarten through sixth grade on that campus.
-Soon after, Brandy took on additional duties as an Educational Assistant (EA) helping kindergarteners and first graders with sight words and reading development.
-In her second year at Red Hill, she was asked to be a long-term substitute working daily with designated SPED students, creating daily session plans catered to individual needs, helping with IEPs and recording progress for primary teachers and parents.
+At Red Hill for almost two full years, where her three daughters started off in first and fourth grades, she was initially hired as a substitute for Pre-Kindergarten through sixth grade on that campus.
+Then, she took on additional duties as an Educational Assistance (EA) to help kindergarteners and first graders with sight words and reading development.
+The second year, she was asked to be a long-term substitute working daily with designated SPED students, creating daily session plans catered to individual needs, helping with IEPs and recording progress for the primary teacher and parent.

 One of Brandy’s most memorable experiences was working with an amazing first grade girl named Hunter.
 She was born prematurely and had some delayed learning, motor and social skills but was very smart, witty and strong-willed.
 They worked together on writing, reading, numbers and socialization.
-An integral member of “Team Hunter” was an awesome school nurse, who explained Hunter’s condition, needs, and how to operate the machine that controlled her feeding tube.
+An intricate part of “Team Hunter” was an awesome school nurse, who explained Hunter’s condition, needs, and how to operate the machine that controlled her feeding tube.
 A few months into being her primary teacher, her parents informed Brandy that she was moving to solid foods.
-Brandy and the nurse worked together to have Hunter feed herself soft foods—encouraging her, pushing her and celebrating her victories.
-Working with Hunter anchored Brandy’s resolve to seek or create opportunities to help all children be successful and reach their dreams.
+Brandy and the nurse worked together to have Hunter feed herself soft foods—encouraging her, pushing her and celebrating her and her victories.
+Working with Hunter anchored Brandy’s resolve to take advantage of opportunities to help all children be successful and reach their dreams.

 Woodley’s Park Hill Scholars

-Sergeant Major (SGM) Johnny Woodley, Brandy’s husband, served in the United States Army for 31.5 years as a Soldier, Ranger, 82nd Airborne member, Jumpmaster, and more.
-For 16 of those years, Brandy served alongside him as a dedicated Army wife.
-Over the years, the Woodleys were stationed at Fort Polk, Fort Bliss, Fort Sill and Fort Shafter/Hickam Harbor AFB.
-As a military spouse, Brandy learned to “bloom where you are planted,” as a General’s wife advised.
-She learned to quickly unpack and setup a house while enrolling kids in school and dropping off her Soldier at the airport for three months to a year of deployment—sometimes all in the same week.
-During deployments, she became tough, focused and determined to ensure that her daughters had all the love, support, discipline and opportunities in their father’s absence, and that family time and bonding was a priority when he reintegrated back into their lives each time.
-Brandy admits that being an Army wife was hard, but she would do it all over again . . . and again.
+Brandy was an Army wife for 16 years, married to Sergeant Major (SGM) Johnny Woodley.
+He served 31 years: Soldier, Ranger, 82nd Airborne, Jumpmaster and more.
+The Woodleys were stationed at Fort Polk, Fort Bliss, Fort Sill and Fort Shafter/Hickam Harbor AFB.
+As an Army wife, Brandy learned to “bloom where you are planted,” as a General’s wife advised.
+She learned to quickly unpack and set up a house, while enrolling kids in school and dropping off her Soldier at the airport for three months to a year of deployment—sometimes all in the same week.
+During deployments, she became tough, focused and determined to ensure that her daughters had all the love, support, discipline and opportunities in his absence, and that family time and bonding was a priority when he reintegrated back into their lives each time.
+Woodley admits that being an Army wife was hard, but she would do it all over again . . . and again.

-Brandy Woodley’s career has not been a straight path, but has instead taken her through the diverse terrain of many experiences, and for this she is so grateful.
-She started off in corporate America as a Compensation Analyst at the headquarters division of Farmland Industries, Inc. In 2000, she made a lateral move to work for Sprint, during which she completed the final courses to be a Certified Compensation Professional (CCP) with an International/Expatriate emphasis through WorldatWork in 2001.
+Brandy Woodley’s career has not been a straight path but one that gradually smoothed out with great gratification.
+She started off in corporate America as a Compensation Analyst at the headquarters division of Farmland Industries, Inc. In 2000, she took a lateral move to work for Sprint, where she completed the final courses to be a Certified Compensation Professional (CCP) with an International/Expatriate emphasis through WorldatWork, in 2001.
 During her corporate career, working for Fortune 500 companies’ Headquarters Human Resources Departments, she worked closely with executives and counterparts in areas of Employee and Organizational Development, Employee Relations, Recruiting, Benefits, Sales Compensation and more.

 As an entrepreneur, Brandy Woodley was the CEO of Soaring Dove Enterprises, a sole proprietorship she ran from 2006-2019.
-This business was established in order to provide balance of her military life, spirituality, child development, and home life, as well as conduct business across the nation and seas, wherever the military located her family.
-She has always had a heart to help others and could accomplish this through Soaring Dove Enterprises, Inc. The business focused on document assistance, editing (articles; general, term and/or thesis papers; webpage content; marketing & advertising language, and more), virtual assistance, HR consulting, and professional coaching.
+This business was established in order to provide balance of military life, spirituality, child development, and home life; as well as conduct business across the nation and seas, wherever the military located her family.
+She has always had a heart to help others and could accomplish this through Soaring Dove Enterprises, Inc. The business focused on document assistance, editing (articles; general, term and/or thesis papers; webpage content; marketing & advertising language, and more); virtual assistance; HR consulting and professional coaching.
 During that time, she went on to edit three published books.
 In March 2013, Brandy received the Extraordinary Minority Awards’ Young Entrepreneur of the Year from the MEDA Business Center of El Paso (El Paso Hispanic Chamber of Commerce).

 From 2009-2013 while stationed at Fort Bliss, TX and Fort Sill, OK, Brandy was the Editor-in-Chief and contributor of Army Spouse Magazine (formerly Army Wife Magazine).
 Within that role, she completed press releases for top stories impacting the local military and civilian population that went out to different Public Affairs Offices of various Army installations across the nation.
 She was also a liaison for the magazine and USAA’s marketing and communications initiative with independent, military focused media outlets.
-Brandy also served as the Director of Operations and Human Resources for MOCHA Enterprises based in El Paso, TX.
+Woodley also, was the Director of Operations and Human Resources for MOCHA Enterprises based in El Paso, TX.